-Amendments to HKFRS 15 Clarification to HKFRS 152
+Amendments to HKFRS 15 Clarification to HKFRS 153

-- Effective for annual periods beginning on or after 1 January 2017. - 2 Effective for annual periods beginning on or after 1 January 2018. - Effective date not yet been determined. - 4 Effective for annual periods beginning on or after 1 January 2019.
+- Effective for annual periods beginning on or after 1 January 2016. - Effective for annual periods beginning on or after 1 January 2017. - Effective for annual periods beginning on or after 1 January 2018. - 4 Effective date not yet been determined. - 5 Effective for annual periods beginning on or after 1 January 2019.